Updated April, 2021

 The above criteria is a simple expression that tells this policy to only apply to deployments that use the blueprint in Cloud Assembly named “AD-TEST”.
 So Blueprint is equal (eq) to AD-TEST!
 It’;s that simple.
 Now when someone request a catalog that deploys the AD-TEST blueprint the only action that will be available is the ability to delete the deployment.

-With the March 2020 release of vRA Cloud, updated policy criteria and interface elements allow you to further refine how policies are applied to deployments.
+With the March 2020 release of vRA Cloud and vRA 8.1, updated policy criteria and interface elements allow you to further refine how policies are applied to deployments.
 Policy criteria now includes resources.
 This criterion allows a user to target a collection of resources within a deployment.
 Also included is a new operator, has any, and new subfields for resources including cloud type, flavor, region, and resource type.
 Additionally, the conditions of AND or OR, plus grouping for multiple levels of criteria, have been added.
 Once your policy definition is complete, you can click Preview to determine how the new policy will be applied to existing deployments.
 This new update will allow for more granularity in your policy definitions and assignments.

 As you can see with policy criteria you can really pinpoint where you want policies, such as leas and day 2 action policies, to run when users request resources through the Service Broker catalog.